 In addition, by rolling features out gradually, you can help your employees and patients learn at their own pace.
 This will make them more likely to embrace new technology.

 Why not start by upgrading the way you do paperwork?
-JotForm’s online forms are both HIPAA compliant and easy to use.
+Jotform’s online forms are both HIPAA-friendly and easy to use.
 Try them today, and make collecting PHI a breeze.